BEagle1984/silverback/docs/_docs/1-quickstart/150-event-sourcing.md

 }
 ```

-The event store record can be extended with extra fields (see `SocialSecurityNumber` in the example above).
+The event store record can be extended with extra fields (see `SocialSecurityNumber` in the example above) and those will be automatically set with the value of the matching propertyi in the domain entity (unless the mapping method is overridden in the repository implementing a custom logic).
 {: .notice--note}

 It is advised to add some indexes and a concurrency token, to ensure proper performance and consistency.